TingHuanClay/LeetCode/Problems_and_Solutions/0027_Remove-Element/README.md

 ###### Idea:

-use two pointer to resolve this question in O(n) iteration
+use two pointer to resolve this question in O(n) iterations

 **Time Complexity**: `O(n)`